 The Culture of Food in England, 1200–1500 by C. M. Woolgar

-This is part of our special feature on Food, Food Systems, and Agriculture.
+This is a part of our special feature on Food, Food Systems and Agriculture

 A small caveat, to begin with: those economic historians obsessed with numbers and stats may easily get frustrated that the book is furbished neither with tables on grain production by peasants, nor with graphs on meat consumption by aristocratic households.
 In other words, this book diverts from a long-established tradition of food history that has been “appropriated” by social and economic historians.
 It is, instead, an engaging histoire des mentalités, focusing on the material aspect of late-medieval food.
 Graphs, charts, and stats are replaced with proverbs, hagiographic stories, sermon anecdotes, and literary sources, supplemented with archaeological, material and iconographic evidence, wills and diet accounts, many of which were unearthed from various archives and brought to light and analyzed for the first time.